yvoronoy/magento2docker/README.md

    - Login to container `make web`
    - Run `m2install.sh`

+## How to link Composer versions

+Containers for PHP 7.4 and PHP 8.0 has Composer 2 because of Magento 2.4.2 supports Composer 2 since 2.4.2
+version.

+### Usage:
+- Login to your container `bin/shell-root`
+- To use composer as default you have two commands:
+  - Run command `composer-link.sh 1` to use Composer 1
+  - Run command `composer-link.sh 2` to use Composer 2

 ## How to Enable xDebug

 The container already includes PHP xDebug extension.
 The xDebug extension is disabled by default because